 If a household is experiencing a food emergency, SNAP benefits may be issued to the applying household before full SNAP eligibility has been established.
 See below Applying for SNAP, Emergency SNAP Benefits – Expedited SNAP Processing, for a description of expedited issuance.

 TRANSITIONAL BENEFIT ALTERNATIVE

-5 months of SNAP benefits automatically provided to families with children transitioning off New York’s Cash Assistance program.
+Five months of SNAP benefits are provided to families with children transitioning off New York’s Cash Assistance program.
 See below, Transitional Benefit Alternative, for a description of this benefit, application and recertification procedures.